edopore/books-angular-front/README.md

 ## Instructions

-1. Clone this repository using the command _git clone_
+1. Clone this repository using the command *"git clone"*
-2. Once the repo was cloned, run the Docker File using the command run build _name-of-the-image_ .
+2. Once the repo was cloned, run the Docker File using the command *"docker build -t name-of-the-image ."*
-3. When Docker ends, must run the front app using docker command _docker run -p4200:4200 name-of-the-image_
+3. When Docker ends, must run the front app using docker command *"docker run -p4200:4200 name-of-the-image"*
 4. Remember, you must clone my _books-flask-api repo_ before start this app, [just click on this link to get the api repo](https://github.com/edopore/books-flask-api)
 5. Enjoy my work !! :D
    Have a nice day and Happy Coding!!!